 – What will I need to do to prepare for my dog’s recovery?

 – What medications will be involved in the surgery and healing process?
 (This is particularly important for specific breeds of dog as well as dogs that are sensitive to medications.
-Your vet will be able to discuss alternative medications or methods of reducing side effects of medications if necessary.)
+Your vet will be able to discuss alternative medications or methods of reducing the side effects of medications if necessary.)

 Don’t Be Afraid to Ask Questions!

 NEVER be afraid to ask your vet or your pet’s surgeon to sit down with you and explain what is going to be done during your dog’s surgery and what to expect afterward.
-As a pet parent, it is important that you are confident going into your pet’s surgery so that you can better help them to recover.
+As a pet parent, it is important that you are confident about going into your pet’s surgery so that you can better help them to recover.